SAIKAT-ROY-CHANDAN/SAIKAT-ROY-CHANDAN/README.md

 As a Passionate developer, I know HTML, CSS, JAVASCRIPT, REACT JS, EXPRESS JS, and MongoDB, and I am familiar with Node js I also have experience with many tools like GitHub, Figma and many others.
 I always try to make myself updated with new technology

-Skills:  REACT / JS / HTML / CSS/EXPRESS JS
+Skills:  REACT / JS / HTML / CSS/ EXPRESS JS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning REDUX